30+ Lies You Were Told as a Kid—That You Probably Still Believe

 Humans have five senses

 We all learned the sight, sound, smell, touch, taste model of senses in elementary school.
-This theory dates back to Aristotle, around 300 B.C.
-But science has advanced a bit since them.
-Experts still debate the exact number but most agree that humans have at least 10 senses and some claim the number is as high as 22.
+This theory dates back to Aristotle, around 300 B.C., but science has advanced a bit since them.
+Experts still debate the exact number of senses at our disposal, but most agree that humans have at least 10 senses and some claim the number is as high as 22.
 Harvard School of Medicine, for example, sites six additional senses to the original five, including the sense of balance, the sense of pain, and the perception of time.

 Discover the signs of evolution you can still find on your body.